trevortrevor/mqttled/README.md

     list triggers 'heartbeat'
     list triggers 'timer'
 ```

 Changes should be made either with UCI e.g.

 ```
 uci set mqttled.mqtt.host='192.168.1.254'
 uci commit
 ```

 or by editing the config file directly.
 You will then need to restart the service with

 ```
 service mqttled restart
 ```

 ## Info

 ### Topics

 This service will publish a retained message to the `discoverytopic/light` on start.
 This will point Homeassistant to the state and availability topics of your device set under `basetopic/subtopic`.
 The current state is reported on `basetopic/subtopic/ledname/state`.
 The daemon is subscribed to `basetopic/subtopic/ledname/set` for commands.

-### Attirbutes
+### Attributes

 The mqttled service will expose the LEDs as dimmable using the value set under `/sys/class/leds/led#/brightness`.
-This doesn't seem to work on any of the devices I've tested, but perhaps some devices have working PWM on the LEDs

 ### Local Changes

 Changes made to LED state on the device are __not__ polled. *i.e.* any changes you make to the LED states by any other means will not be reflected unless the service is restarted.